In rhythm with change

 Well‑Being

-These offerings are educational and supportive, rather than medical treatment.
-Some people attend the workshops on their own, while others find they complement clinical care.
-There is no expectation to do more than feels appropriate.
+These sessions are educational and supportive, not medical treatment.
+Some people attend to cultivate steadiness in daily life; others find the practices complement clinical care.

-This space is an invitation to slow down and support wellbeing in simple, sustainable ways.
+This space is an invitation to slow down, to notice gradual change, and to approach well‑being as a continuous, sustainable process.

 Living with the seasons